Best power banks of 2018: The top USB portable chargers for your phone

 - All of our power bank reviews

 Anyone who uses a smartphone knows the importance of carrying a backup power bank.
-But given the overwhelming number of options on Amazon, you might feel overwhelmed, understandably.
+But given the large number of options on Amazon, you might feel overwhelmed, understandably.
 Besides the various charging specs, ports, and even cables you have to consider, there are a ton of competing brands.
 It’s common to see products from Anker, Mophie, and MyCharge, but how do you know which ones deliver on their promises?
 Is it worth saving a few bucks if a battery pack’s performance is lacking?

 We decided to do the legwork for you, acquiring a wide range of power banks from different manufacturers, some offering unique features.
 We then spent weeks testing the packs (read about our testing process in detail below).